Every Student Succeeds Act (ESSA)

 Note about the documents on this site: Most of the documents on this site are PDF (Portable Document Format) documents.
 You will need to have Adobe Acrobat Reader installed on your computer to view and print them.
 Please click here to get Acrobat Reader.

-If you have any problems downloading or reading the PDF documents on this page please call 609-387-2200 and someone can help you.
+If you have any problems downloading or reading the PDF documents on this page or any other accessibility concerns regarding this website, please call 609-387-2200 or email email@example.com and someone will help you.

 American Foundation for the Blind (AFB)